neoarz/Neos-Sidestore-Apps/README.md

 - **Resources:** All files and can be found in **Assets** folder.
 Other than that I have listed the apps down below as well so it is easier to find.
 Feel free to **CMD + F** to search for the app you are looking for.

 - **Disclaimer:** Some apps may be in a lower version than the current app store version due to technical issues.
-An example of this is **Instagram**, which is on a lower version due to the newer versions having a bug where you would get logged out everytime you close the app.
+An example of this is **Instagram**, which is on a lower version due to the newer versions having a bug where you get logged out everytime you close the app.

    ### All Downloads: *(11-30-2024)*